 Camp Siegfried and German American culture

-At Camp Siegfried, the German American Settlement League not only operated a summer camp for kids but also tried to promote the camp as a family-oriented summer retreat for German Americans who wanted to celebrate their culture.
+At Camp Siegfried, the German American Settlement League operated a summer camp for kids and tried to promote the camp as a family-oriented summer retreat for German Americans who wanted to celebrate their culture.